Can You Schedule Substack Notes? Yes — But Here's Why Writers Use SubflowAI

 - Visualizes your content - Full calendar view of scheduled and published Notes

-- Smart distribution strategies - Quickly distribute & scehdule content over next few days
+- Smart distribution strategies - Quickly distribute & schedule content over next few days with weekday selection

 - Support inline images & link cards - Full support for uploading inline images or links to your articles